SixdegreeLab/MasteringChainAnalytics/en/ch05/ch05-sql-basics-part1.md

 - Subquery (with as)
   - with as can be used to construct a subquery, turning the result of some SQL into a 'virtual table' (similar to a view or subquery).
 The subsequent SQL can then directly retrieve data from this 'virtual table'.
-  - Through with as, the readability of SQL logic can be improved, and multiple nesting can also be avoided.
+  - Through with as, the readability of SQL logic can be improved, and multiple nestings can also be avoided.